Make a glow in the dark t-shirt with an image of the moon using this easy tutorial – all you need is some glowing fabric paint.

 7. Wait.
 (Ack!
 This was the hardest part!)

-And if your child is also a space-lover like mine, you might like these two kid-space crafts as well!
+And if your child is also a space-lover like mine, you might like these other kid-space crafts and ideas as well!
+Happy moon-gazing friends!